Gabriel2409/kubernetes-tuto/cka-exam.md

 All of the controllers are packaged in a single process: the `kube-controller-manager`

 If we setup the cluster using kubeadm, kubeadm deploys the kube-controller-manager-master as a pod in the kube-system namespace

+## Scheduler

+- Decides which pod goes on which node
+- First phase: the scheduler filters out the nodes that do not fit the profile of the pod
+  - for ex nodes that don't have enough resources
+- Second phase: rank the nodes
+  - the scheduler uses a priority function to assign a score to the nodes

+If we setup the cluster using kubeadm, kubeadm deploys the kube-scheduler as a pod in the kube-system namespace Options are visible in /etc/kubernetes/manifests/kube-scheduler.yaml

+## Kubelet

+- sole point of contact between worker nodes and api-server
+- registers the node with the k8s cluster
+- When instructed, request the Container Runtime Engine to pull the required image and run an instance
+- Monitors the state of the pods and the containers and gives report on a timely basis

+NOTE: kubeadm does not automatically deploy kubelets.
+You must always manually download the kubelet on your worker node

+## Kube proxy

+Withing a k8s cluster, any pod can reach another pod.
+This is accomplished by deploying networking solution accros the cluster
+A pod network is an internal virtual network that span accross all the nodes and all the pods are connected to it Note that there is no guarantee that the ip of a pod will remain the same, which is why we use services that forward traffic to correct pods

+However, the service is just a virtual component that only lives in k8s memory.
+Which is why we need kube-proxy

+kube-proxy runs on each node in the k8s cluster.
+Each time a service is created, it creates the appropriate rules on each node to forward traffic to those services To do that it creates ip tables to forward the ip of the service to the ip of the actual pod it needs to reach

+kube-adm deploys kube-proxy as pods on each node as a DaemonSet (a single pod on each node)